henryssims/cis5300-project/README.md

   - Extension 3 (arch, fixed)
   - Extension 3 + beam-techniques

 - Colab: upload and run `code/comparison.ipynb` all the way through.
 It will output the SARI score results to the console and also save the model to `t5-simplification-2/` while comparing the results of the baseline and extension 3 (encoder adapter) against extension 1 (adaptive length penalty) and extension 2 (adaptive decoding).
 You can also just plug in the weights we got from the previous steps and run the notebook to get the plots.
-Note that everything must be run on A100 for the results to be consistent with ours.
+Note that this must be run on Mac M3 chip for the results to be consistent with ours.
 It will output the plots to the console.

-- `code/comparison_plots_only.ipynb` is plotting-only.
-It reads the `PRECOMPUTED` dict near the top of the notebook, which were the results we got from the previous runs of the other notebooks.
-  - If you rerun experiments and get new numbers in `comparison.ipynb` (or directly from `extension2.ipynb` / `extension3.ipynb`), copy those SARI/KEEP/DELETE/ADD/latency_ms values into the matching entries in `PRECOMPUTED`, then rerun the plotting notebook to get new plots.

-- Colab: upload and run `code/comparison_plots_only.ipynb` all the way through.
-It will output the plots to the console.
-It does not require any weights to be run.

 If you want to run with the weights we got, you can download the zip files from the following Google Drive links:
 - `t5-simplification.zip`: https://drive.google.com/file/d/1Souaej0KMwFtTfW21_ROwjIrk6WUBI0U/view?usp=sharing